Murder of Emma Grace Cole: Discovery of remains and investigation

 On September 13, 2019, the burnt skeletal remains of a female child were discovered by a dogwalker near a softball complex across from Smyrna Middle School in Smyrna, Delaware.
 It was estimated that her remains had been there for weeks at minimum.
 The identity of the remains was not initially determined.
-It had been estimated that the unidentified child was either Caucasian or Hispanic, between the ages of 2 to 5 years old, and had slightly wavy brown hair.
+It had been estimated that the unidentified child was either Caucasian or Hispanic, between the ages of 2 and 5 years old, and had slightly wavy brown hair.

 The case garnered major attention in media and public discourse because of the child's status as an unidentified person and for the initial lack of suspects in the case.
 The unidentified child was nicknamed "Baby Elle" by law enforcement and the public until her identification.
 She did not match any missing person reports in the state.

 Identification and arrests

-In October 2020, the child was identified as Emma Grace Cole, the 3-year old daughter of Kristie Lynn Haas (previously Kristie Lynn Cole) and Joshua Douthitt.
-Soon after, on October 12, Kristie and her husband, Brandon L. Hass were arrested on charges of child abuse.
-In May 2021, Kristie and Brandon were re-indicted, with Delaware Attorney General Kathy Jennings announcing that murder charges had been added for Kristie.
-Specific details of the abuse that Emma had endured were revealed, allegedly at the hands of Kristie and Brandon.
+In October 2020, the child was identified as Emma Grace Cole, the 3-year-old daughter of Kristie Lynn Haas (previously Kristie Lynn Cole) and Joshua Douthitt.
+Soon after, on October 12, Kristie and her husband, Brandon L. Haas, were arrested in Pennsylvania on charges of child abuse.

+Legal proceedings

+Kristie and Brandon Haas were extradited to Delaware, and in May 2021, Kristie and Brandon were re-indicted, with Delaware Attorney General Kathy Jennings announcing that murder charges had been added for Kristie.

+Specific details of the abuse that Emma had endured at the hands of Kristie and Brandon were revealed.
 According to the indictment, Emma was tortured by Kristie and Brandon for periods between January 2018 and September 2019.
-The indictment alleges that the couple deprived Emma of food, tortured her, endangered her welfare, deprived her of necessary medical care, bruised her face, forced her to exercise to an unreasonable level, inflicted inappropriate physical discipline, and burned her.
+The indictment revealed that the couple deprived Emma of food, tortured her, endangered her welfare, deprived her of necessary medical care, bruised her face, forced her to exercise to an unreasonable level, inflicted inappropriate physical discipline, and burned her.
 Court records showed that Kristie had been in multiple custody battles between 2016 and 2017 over Emma with Emma's great-aunt and other family members.
 Kristie and Brandon had lived with Emma in both Indiana and Smyrna, Delaware.
-At the time of Emma's killing, the couple had lived a mile from the Little Lass softball fields where Emma's remains would end up being found.
+At the time of Emma's murder, the couple had lived a mile from the Little Lass softball fields where Emma's remains would end up being found.

-The murder and abuse trial for Kristie and Brandon is currently scheduled for July 10, 2023.
+The murder and abuse trial for Kristie and Brandon was originally scheduled for July 10, 2023.
+If convicted, Kristie faced a minimum of 15 years in prison and a maximum of life in prison without the possibility of parole, and Brandon faced up to 44 years in prison.